EDUCBA Logo

 Key Takeaways

-• As per the name, the java channel is used to flow the data from one end to another end.
+• As per the name, the Java channel flows the data from one end to another.
 Java channel acts the same between the entity and buffer.

-• The channel is used to read the data from the buffer.
-Stream is used in conventional IO channels of java.
+• We use the channel to read the data from the buffer.
+Conventional IO channels of Java utilize streams.

 How to Use Java NIO Channel?